 - Sudden health challenges and complications

 What’s more, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) outlines symptoms associated with addiction.
-According to the DSM-5, if someone displays two of the following symptoms over 12 months, then they may have an addiction:

 - Taking more of the drug than intended and for a longer time than intended